Best Putter for Beginners 2025 (Our Top Picks After Testing)

 Feel

 Feel might be the hardest element of putting to define.
-There are numerous different inserts and metals used in putters to offer golfers a wildly diverse array of feels at impact.
+There are numerous inserts and metals used in putters to offer golfers a wide array of feels at impact.

 And on top of that, the type of golf ball you choose to use can affect feel as well!